 The reasons why people make this pilgrimage are many and diverse.
 Here we list a few in case you are still undecided:

 - Religion and spirituality: We cannot ignore that the Camino de Santiago is a Catholic pilgrimage.
-However, today it is not limited solely to devout Christians.
-Taking this tour is a way to connect with faith and spirituality, regardless of what our creed is.
+However, today it is not limited only to devout Christians.
+Taking this tour is a way to connect with faith and spirituality, regardless of our creed.

 - Adventure and personal challenge: Do you like challenges?
-Does it motivate you to improve yourself?
+Are you motivated to improve yourself?
 The Camino is a challenge both physically and mentally.
-There is no doubt that it is a great option if you want to test yourself and see how far you can go.
+There is no doubt that this is a great option if you want to test yourself and see how far you can go.

 - Cultural discovery: On your adventure you will have the opportunity to discover many cities and towns full of history and culture.
 What better way to combine action and tourism?

-- Meeting people: Another way to get rich is through people.
+- Meet people: Another way to get rich is through people.
 Even if you decide to start your walk alone, you will soon discover that it is a shared experience.
 The best?
-That you can meet people from all corners of the world.
+That you can find people from all corners of the world.

 - Disconnect: Being alone with our thoughts is something that, unfortunately, does not happen as much as we would like.
-Fortunately, during the long days of walking to the capital of Galicia, you will be able to get away from technology and daily worries to focus on your goal.
+Fortunately, during the long days of walking to the capital of Galicia, you will be able to abstract yourself from technology and daily worries to focus on your goal.

-What to take on the Camino de Santiago?: Guide on clothing and accessories
+What to bring to the Camino de Santiago?: Guide to clothing and accessories

-As experts in sports and outdoor activities, we did not want to miss this opportunity to advise you a bit about what to take on the Camino de Santiago .
+As experts in sports and outdoor activities, we did not want to miss this opportunity to advise you a little about what to bring to the Camino de Santiago .
 Take note!

-It is essential to choose a good kit.
+It is essential to choose good equipment.
 The garments must meet specific requirements in order to be optimal for a challenge like this.
-You have to remember that there are many days walking without rest in unusual conditions.
-That's why don't hesitate to bet on Hoko's compression shirts and tights.
-Here we show you some of its multiple benefits:
+We must remember that there are many days of walking without rest in unusual conditions.
+That's why don't hesitate to opt for Hoko's compression shirts and tights .
+Here we show you some of its many benefits:

 - They stand out for their lightness , which is essential to avoid having to carry a lot of weight in the backpack.

-- They dry very quickly, which is a great advantage on a trail like this, where there isn't much time to wait.
+- They dry very quickly, which is a great advantage on a trail like this, where there is not much time to wait.

-- They're highly breathable, so you can say goodbye to sweat and moisture on your skin.
+- They are very breathable, so you can say goodbye to sweat and moisture on your skin.

 - They are available in different lengths so you can choose according to the time of year.

-- The polypropylene with which our garments are made allows great softness, ideal to prevent chafing and blisters.
+- The polypropylene with which our garments are made allows for great softness, ideal for preventing chafing and blisters.

-- In the case of compression tights, they promote muscle recovery , which is very advantageous in long days of physical activity.
+- In the case of compressive tights, they promote muscle recovery , which is very advantageous during long days of physical activity.

-As with outer garments, underwear must have the same qualities of softness, breathability and quick drying .
+As with outer garments, underwear should have the same qualities of softness, breathability and quick drying .
 Fortunately, you can count on Achi , Sen and Man .

-There is no doubt that the feet are the most affected on the Camino.
+There is no doubt that the feet are the most damaged on the Camino.
 Blisters are an evil that pilgrims have to constantly deal with.
 However, thanks to innovations like Kimo and Yubi, you can say goodbye to them.
-These anti-blister socks have terry cloth that cushions the footprint, making them ideal for traveling long distances.
+These anti-blister socks have terry cloth that cushions your footprint, making them ideal for traveling long distances.

 Accessories

-What to take to the Camino de Santiago in terms of accessories?
-It is essential to have protection against the sun, therefore, in your backpack you cannot miss a couple of caps and ribbons with a visor.
-Hoko 's have the advantage that they can be folded, which helps save space in the backpack.
+What to bring to the Camino de Santiago in terms of accessories?
+It is essential to have protection against the sun, therefore, a couple of caps and headbands with a visor cannot be missing from your backpack.
+The Hoko ones have the advantage that they can be folded, which helps save space in the backpack.

-Likewise, and considering how unpredictable the weather can be along the route, it is worth having a thermal panty hand to protect the neck area when temperatures begin to drop.
+Likewise, and thinking about how unpredictable the weather can be throughout the journey, it doesn't hurt to have a thermal panty on hand to protect the neck area when the temperatures start to drop.

-Now you know exactly what to take on the Camino de Santiago so that your adventure is a complete success.
-Thanks to Hoko, the limit is set by you and not by your circumstances.
-So, take good note of our recommendations and get ready for this transformative experience.
+Now you know exactly what to bring to the Camino de Santiago to make your adventure a success.
+Thanks to Hoko, you set the limit and not your circumstances.
+So, take good note of our recommendations and prepare for this transformative experience.

 What routes are there on the Camino de Santiago

-They say that all roads lead to Rome, but on this occasion, we can change the popular saying to 'all roads lead to Santiago' .
-And it is that this pilgrimage consists of a network of routes that extend throughout Europe with the aim of reaching the Compostela capital.
+They say that all roads lead to Rome, but, on this occasion, we can change the popular saying to 'all roads lead to Santiago' .
+And this pilgrimage consists of a network of routes that extend throughout Europe with the aim of reaching the capital of Compostela.
 The length and difficulty differ in each one.
 Therefore, it is important to choose the right one.
 Here we present the main ones.

-It is the best known and most popular route on the Camino de Santiago .
+It is the best-known and most popular route of the Camino de Santiago .
 Its 800 kilometers begin in Saint-Jean-Pied-de-Port, in France, and cross the Pyrenees to Roncesvalles.
-Later, they pass through Navarra, La Rioja, Castilla y León and Galicia, until they reach Santiago de Compostela.
+Afterwards, they pass through Navarra, La Rioja, Castilla y León and Galicia, until they reach Santiago de Compostela.
 If you want more, you can extend the tour to Cape Fisterra to see what was considered the 'end of the world' for the Romans.

 Portuguese Way

-This route starts in Lisbon and crosses Portugal and Spain, passing through cities such as Coimbra, Porto, Tui, Caldas de Reis and Padrón before reaching Santiago de Compostela.
-It is approximately 620 kilometers long and has a medium-low difficulty.
+This route begins in Lisbon and crosses Portugal and Spain, passing through cities such as Coimbra, Porto, Tui, Caldas de Reis and Padrón before reaching Santiago de Compostela.
+It has an approximate length of 620 kilometers and a medium-low difficulty.

-If you want to enjoy the sea, you can opt for the Portuguese Coastal Way .
-This variant starts in Porto and runs along the entire Portuguese coast to Caminha, where it crosses the river Miño at its mouth to reach A Guarda .
+If you want to enjoy the sea, you can opt for the Portuguese Coastal Path .
+This variant begins in Porto and runs along the entire Portuguese coast to Caminha, where it crosses the Miño River at its mouth to reach A Guarda .
 Upon reaching Redondela, it connects with the inland Portuguese route.

-If you like real challenges, here's an incredible one.
-Almost 1,000 kilometers make up this route that begins in Seville and runs through four autonomous communities and 6 Spanish provinces.
+If you like authentic challenges, here is an incredible one.
+Almost 1000 kilometers make up this route that begins in Seville and runs through four autonomous communities and 6 Spanish provinces.
 An incredible opportunity to discover the beauty of the country and spend days in solitude, enjoying physical activity.
-Of course, due to the extreme temperatures in the south, we recommend you avoid the months between June and September .
+Of course, due to the extreme temperatures in the south, we recommend avoiding the months between June and September .